On-Campus Life

 • University Reservations and Audio Visual Lighting Support (AVLS) assists the university community by coordinating reservations, offering information for event planning, and serving as a liaison with university services.
 The Reservations Office offers equipment and assistance for events and meetings occurring in the Student Union.
 In addition, they can assist with reserving classrooms (when classes are not scheduled), fundraisers, and outdoor events.
 Event Support consists of experienced technicians and event planners who help Recognized Student Organizations develop and produce events of all sizes.

 • Center for Organizations, Vision, & Engagement (The COVE) is the student organization suite located in 2200 Student Union.
 The COVE is a space for all student organizations to come together to share ideas, collaborate, and find resources specifically for student organizations.
-It physically houses: Campus Activities Board, COVE Graphics Garage, Leadership & Involvement Center, Green Fund, Fraternity and Sorority Life, designated Multicultural Student Organizations, the Pride Center, Student Association, and the Racquet Press.
+It physically houses: Campus Activities Board, COVE Graphics Garage, Leadership & Involvement Center, Green Fund, Fraternity and Sorority Life, designated Multicultural Student Organizations, the Pride Center, Student Association, Racquet Press, and UWL Votes.
 The "front porches" in each of the spaces are an extension of the organization's office space, giving students the opportunity to interact with others in a relaxed setting.
 Although some porches are open for any student to sit in, students are asked to respect these spaces and be mindful that organizations use this space for meetings and gatherings.
-Public computers and workspaces, two conference study rooms, as well as a variety of graphics supplies are also available for use within the COVE.
+Public computers and workspaces, two conference rooms, as well as a variety of graphics supplies are available for use within the COVE.
 The two student-staffed groups that operate out of the COVE are:

 608.785.6701

-Box Office: 608.785.8522
+Box Office: 608.785.6696